kestra-io/docs/docs/administrator-guide/configuration/micronaut/README.md

 ---
 # Micronaut configuration

-Since Kestra is a Java app base on micronaut, you can configure to fit your need.
+Since Kestra is a Java app based on micronaut, you can configure micronaut to fit your needs.
-We will not explain all the configuration values possible, there are available [here](https://docs.micronaut.io/1.3.7/guide/index.html) but we will provide some tips, and most useful to help you to configure micronaut to fit your need :
+We will not explain all the configuration values possible, these are available [here](https://docs.micronaut.io/1.3.7/guide/index.html).
+However, we will provide some tips on the most useful options:

 ## Configure log Level
 ```yaml